Skip to content

 Updating geofence sets

-For active users, the Braze SDK will only request geofences once per day on session start.
-That means if changes are made to the geofence sets after session start, you’ll need to wait 24 hours from the time the sets are first pulled down to receive the updated set.
+The Braze SDK requests geofences only once per day on session start.
+If you make changes to the geofence sets after session start, you need to wait 24 hours from the time the sets are first pulled down to receive the updated set.

 Frequently asked questions